 I'm not able to provide code myself but I'll be happy to test it or help in another way.
 Keepass2 with its mono is huge pain to use on linux.

-#4 Updated by Callum Macdonald over 3 years ago
+#4 Updated by Callum Macdonald almost 4 years ago

 Any progress on this?
 I checked the PR and it looks like there's working code for this feature.
 Would be a really nice to have.
 I'm using KeepassX on two OSX machines, syncing the database, and this feature would prevent the risk of overwriting records.

-#6 Updated by Robert Updegraff about 3 years ago
+#6 Updated by Robert Updegraff over 3 years ago

 Synchronization is a must for me as well.
 I share a keepass DB with at least 2 Windows users at a time and must be able to sync to assure we don't step on each others updates.